elasticrash/tougo/README.md

 with the term, it trims any line, in a line collection that does not participate in any potential line to polygon conversion.

-Unfortunately I havent yet written the function to transform the lines to polygons, but I intend to do so
+Unfortunately I havent yet written the function to transform the lines to polygons, but I intend to do so.

 jquery.tougo is a semi-failed attempt for a standard interface not really necessary drawing.js has basic html5 canvas drawing functions